cwaage/cs50_labs/README.md

 NOTE: There is a concept called **Scope**.
 Meaning if you declare your variable inside the loop, it only exists within the loop's code.
 So declare it before the loop if it needs to be used elsewhere in your code.

-In the example below, the value of x is updated each time through the loop

 ```c